MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/codespaces-overview.md

 ---
-title: What is Visual Studio Codespaces (Preview)?
+title: What is Visual Studio Codespaces?
+(Preview)
-description: Learn more about cloud-powered Codespaces and how to use them with Visual Studio 2019. ms.topic: overview ms.date: 09/02/2020
+description: Learn more about how you can use a cloud-powered development codespace with Visual Studio 2019. ms.topic: overview ms.date: 09/02/2020
 author: TerryGLee